© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Duddon Bridge Ironworks and associated leats and Duddon Bridge Bobbin Mill and associated leats 370m north west of Duddon Bridge is a scheduled monument protected by Historic England under reference 1021246.
 View the official record →

-Duddon Bridge Ironworks and associated leats is a complex of industrial heritage remains located near Duddon Bridge in Cumberland, representing the exploitation of water power resources in the Lake District during the post-medieval period.
+Duddon Bridge Ironworks and associated leats is an ancient monument comprising the remains of an iron-working establishment dating to the post-medieval period, located near Duddon Bridge in Cumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021246.

 Duddon Bridge Ironworks and associated leats and Duddon Bridge Bobbin Mill and associated leats 370m north west of Duddon Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021246.